rsumner31/workflow/src/managing-workflow/production-deployments.md

 ## Review Security Considerations

-There are some additional security-related considerations when running Workflow in production.
+There are some additional security-related considerations when running Workflow in production, and users can consider enabling a firewall on the CoreOS hosts as well as the router component.

 See [Security Considerations][] for details.

-## Registration is Admin-Only
+## Change Registration Mode

-By default, registration with the Workflow controller is in "admin_only" mode.
-The first user to run a `deis register` command becomes the initial "admin" user, and registrations after that are disallowed unless requested by an admin.
+Changing the registration process is highly recommended in production.
+By default, registrations for a new cluster are open to anyone with the proper URL.
+Once the admin user has registered with a new cluster, it is recommended to either turn off registrations or enable the admin-only registration feature.
+It is also recommended to disable signups for the Grafana dashboards.

-Please see the following documentation to learn about changing registration mode:
+Please see the following documentation:

  - [Customizing Controller][]

-## Disable Grafana Signups

-It is also recommended to disable signups for the Grafana dashboards.

-Please see the following documentation to learn about disabling Grafana signups:

  - [Customizing Monitor][]